prateek147/prateek147.github.io/source/_posts/2013-12-17-ios-application-security-part-25-secure-coding-practices-for-ios-development.markdown

 <h3>Some other minor things</h3>

 <ul>
 	<li>TextFields that have inputs as passwords should be used with <i>Secure</i> option.
-This is because IOS usually caches all the things that you enter in textfields, provided it doesn't have the <i>Secure</i> tag.
+This is because iOS usually caches all the things that you enter in textfields, provided it doesn't have the <i>Secure</i> tag.
 Also disable <i>AutoCorrection</i> for those text fields.
 In the image below, you can see that the  textfield has <i>AutoCorrection</i> set to NO and the <i>Secure</i> tag is being enabled.</li>

 	<img src="/images/posts/ios25/2.png" width="674" height="192" alt="2">